zeeshan-akram/House-Price-Predictions-Regression/README.md

 * **Linear Regression:** RMSE = 0.0395
 ## Productionization
 In this step I built a flask API endpoint.
 The API endpoint takes list of values of different house features and return estimated price of house.<br>
 Finaly I deployed flask API to **Heroku**.
 Heroku is a platform as a service(PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
-You can check deployed API given in project overview section above.
+You can check deployed API.
+Link in project overview section above.